Houston Grandparents’ Rights Lawyer

 A judge’s primary focus in almost every child custody case is to do what is in the best interests of the child.
 Assuming that your son or daughter’s parental rights have not been terminated or your grandchild has not been adopted, you may have a case for asking a judge to grant you grandparents’ rights to visitation.

 By their very nature, these cases most often arise in dysfunctional family situations.
-It can take a skilled and experienced attorney to unravel all the competing interests and to address a grandparent’s rights in terms of what is best for the child’s wellbeing.
+It can take a skilled and experienced lawyer to unravel all the competing interests and to address a grandparent’s rights in terms of what is best for the child’s wellbeing.

-It is important to discuss the specifics of your situation with an accomplished attorney.
+It is important to discuss the specifics of your situation with an accomplished lawyer.
 During your first consultation with us, we can explain how Texas law affects grandparents’ rights and outline your options for seeking formal visitation with your grandchild.
 Contact us today for answers.